 One of the better installments was the one they did for Badfinger.
 This was far and away one of the best and truly saddest stories they tackled.
 While every other profile at least suggested that there was hope after the big crash, the Badfinger story started about elbow high, then sank steadily.
-There was no big career arc here, outside of getting discovered by the Beatles, which probably did as much work against them as for them.
+There was no big career arc here, outside of getting discovered by the Beatles via their roadie Mal Evans, which probably did as much work against them as for them.
 They sported a truly great songwriter in Pete Ham, a guy who loved nothing more than writing songs and making records.
 And when the music business took that away from him, he hung himself.

 It really is a shame, since they started with such promise.
 They also started with a different lineup and sound.
-Signed to Apple under the name The Iveys, they recorded a pleasant pop album with more than a little Beatle influence, and several nods to British music hall.
-Due to record company shenanigans, Maybe Tomorrow was released only in Germany and Italy, but not in the UK or the US.
+Signed to Apple under the name The Iveys, they recorded a pleasant pop album with more than a little Beatle influence, if closer to the Bee Gees.
+Due to the first of what would be continual record company shenanigans at the band’s expense, Maybe Tomorrow was released only in Germany, Italy, and Japan, but not in the UK or the US.

-Within a year bass player Ron Griffiths left the band, and the others were given the assignment of replicating a Paul McCartney demo for the soundtrack of a movie Ringo was in.
+Within a year Ron left the band, but first they were given the assignment of replicating a Paul McCartney demo for the soundtrack of a movie Ringo was in.
 Despite its lyrical brevity, “Come And Get It” was a catchy hit, and the band (now called Badfinger) were allowed to contribute a couple more songs to the film.
-The resulting Magic Christian Music album included those songs, plus seven tracks from Maybe Tomorrow, some of which were remixed for the better.
+The resulting Magic Christian Music album included those songs, plus seven tracks (six in the U.S.) from Maybe Tomorrow, some of which were remixed for the better.

 Despite the respect and royalties the band and estates finally received over the years, their digital legacy is just as confusing as their vinyl catalog.
-Both Maybe Tomorrow and Magic Christian Music were included in the first CD versions of the Apple catalog, but only the latter album was featured in the 2010 rollout.
+Both Maybe Tomorrow and Magic Christian Music (with the two songs left off the U.S. release) were included in the first CD versions of the Apple catalog, but only the latter album was featured in the 2010 rollout.
 As a further complication, the new CD offered different bonus tracks than the first time, with a further selection available only as either digital downloads or in a massive box set covering all the main Apple artists.
+(This was the only way to replicate the Maybe Tomorrow album in this century.)

 Iveys Maybe Tomorrow (1969)—3